-Among the topics to be covered in this ATI are: (a) Methodologies for Investigating Treatment Outcomes with Culturally Diverse Populations; (b) Archival Research and Secondary Data Analysis with Culturally Diverse Populations; (c) Capturing Culture & Context in Community Research: Toward Methodological Pluralism in Psychological Inquiry; (d) Qualitative Research Methods with Racial and Ethnic Minority Groups; (e) Evaluating Measurement Equivalence of Research Measures; (f) Integrating Social Class Measurement into Racial and Ethnic Minority Psychology Research; (g) Aging Research with Diverse Racial and Ethnic Groups; (h) Culture and Neuroscience: Methodological Strategies; and (i) Genomic Research in Ethnic Minority Communities.
+Among the topics to be covered in this ATI are: (a) Methodologies for Investigating Treatment Outcomes with Culturally Diverse Populations; (b) Archival Research and Secondary Data Analysis with Culturally Diverse Populations; (c) Culturally Sensitive Qualitative Research Methods with Diverse Populations (d) Social Network Research with Culturally Diverse Populations; (e) Evaluating Measurement Equivalence of Research Measures; (f) Integrating Social Class Measurement into Racial and Ethnic Minority Psychology Research; (g) Grant Funding for Non-Medical Research Projects; (h) Culture and Neuroscience: Methodological Strategies; and (i) Genomic Research in Ethnic Minority Communities.

 The course will be tailored to faculty, post-docs, and graduate students who aim to conduct research with racial and ethnic groups and are interested in learning about the latest methodological approaches and challenges.
 There are no prerequisites, but participants should come to the course with an idea for a specific research project.
 Participants can choose between two options and they will be divided into various teams based on the option that they have chosen: